iterative/dvc.org/content/docs/use-cases/sharing-resources-efficiently.md

 etc.

 These benefits can extend to multiple DVC repository clones, or even different projects altogether.
-Just set up
+Configure
-[the same cache](/doc/user-guide/how-to/share-a-dvc-cache) directory in all of them so that they share a central data location, optimizing local (or network) storage.
+[the same cache](/doc/user-guide/how-to/share-a-dvc-cache) directory in all of them so that they share a central data location.
+The optimization of this local (or network) storage will compound with each project that's added.

 ![](/img/shared-server.png) _One data store shared among people or projects_

-Additionally, [remote storage](/doc/command-reference/remote) (Amazon S3, SSH,
-Google Drive, etc.) can also be shared by multiple projects to synchronize their data caches (see `dvc push` and `dvc pull`).
-This can reduce service costs by consolidating the backups.
+A central [remote storage](/doc/command-reference/remote) (Amazon S3, SSH, Google Drive, etc.) can also be used by many projects to synchronize cached data (see `dvc push` and `dvc pull`).
+It these caches are not set up in a shared location, then the DVC remote can represent primary storage instead.

-> 💡 Another way to centralize some or all of the data requirements of your
+> 💡 Another way to centralize the data requirements of your projects is to
-> projects is to implement a [data registry](/doc/use-cases/data-registries)
+> implement a [data registry](/doc/use-cases/data-registries) pattern and
-> pattern and leverage `dvc import`.
+> leverage `dvc import`.

-Data-driven teams may also need a specialized execution environment (such as a server with abundant memory and GPUs) to test experiments on large data loads.
+Data-driven teams may also need a specialized execution environment (such as a server with abundant memory and GPUs) to test [experiments](/doc/start/experiments) on large data loads.
 This lets different members confirm whether promising [data pipeline](/doc/start/data-pipelines) improvements developed locally scale up.

 To this end, you can deploy the <abbr>DVC repository</abbr> on a shared server (easy using Git).
 The familiar DVC [CLI](/doc/command-reference) can be used